 If permitted by the manufacturer's instructions, fill a small bucket with warm water and a mild soap or detergent.
 This mixture will help remove any light stains or caked on dirt, dust, pet hair, pollen, and other debris from the fabric and headrail.

-If you use a wet sponge to clean your shade, it’s important that you dry the fabric quickly to avoid spotting or warping.
+If you use a wet sponge to clean your shade, it's important that you dry the fabric quickly to avoid spotting or warping.
 The quickest and easiest way to spot dry the fabric is to use a hair dryer.
-Turn it on at the highest heat and power setting to dry any wet areas of the fabric within minutes.
+Use on the coolest setting (no heat) to dry any wet areas of the fabric within minutes.

 Shades that are deeply stained, have been exposed to open air for long periods of time, or that are simply beyond your cleaning capabilities may need to be addressed by a professional.
 Avoid attempting to do any heavy cleaning yourself, as using harsh chemicals and scrubbing the fabric using abrasive materials or excessive force can damage the fabric.